denevell/Natch-Android/README.md

 * I should be able to edit my thread title
 * I should see an error on edit thread if there
-* I should see a specific editing loading screen

 ### Delete thread